Kucoin/kucoin-futures-api-docs/source/localizable/index.en.html.md

 * REST API: **https://api-sandbox-futures.kucoin.com**  (https://sandbox-api.kumex.com has been Deprecated)

 ## Request Rate Limit
-When a rate limit is exceeded, a status of **429** will be returned.
-<aside class="notice">Once the rate limit is exceeded, the system will restrict your use of your IP or account for 10s.</aside>

 ### REST API
 The limit strategy of private endpoints will restrict account by userid.
 The limit strategy of public endpoints will restrict IP.
+Currently Kucoin has three rate limits, which are as follows:

+1.code: 1015, according to the IP rate limit, cloudflare is based on the IP limit, all endpoint share the rate limit, currently 500/10s, the background may be fine-tuned, block 30s.
+Cloudfeare does not have the configuration of the ip whitelist, so it cannot be specially adjusted, but this problem can be avoided, such as using the Websocket instead of the Rest(if the interface supports it).
+You can also use one server to bind multiple ip addresses (ipv4 or ipv6), and then use different ip for different sub-accounts.

+2.code: 200002, rate limit of each private endpoint of kucoin, based on user uid+endpoint mode limit, block10s.
+For example, if a certain endpoint is called too frequently, you may encounter this problem.
+It is recommended to reduce the rate of use of that interface.

+3.code: 429000, kucoin stand-alone capacity limit.
+It can be understood that the server is overloaded.

 <aside class="notice">Note that when an API has a specific rate limit, please refer to the specific limit.</aside>

 ### WEBSOCKET